 Were his fellow teammates really that shallow?
 Had they been faking it at training camp?
 Had he read them wrong then?
 Was he reading them wrong now?
 Was there any way to rebuild that sense of focus and oneness Nathan thought he had felt at training camp?

 "I didn't come on this trip expecting to deal with conflict within the team," Nathan thought.
 But it looked like he was going to do just that.

 Written by Howard Culbertson, Southern Nazarene University.
 Case studies are actual events.
-Names and places have been changed, but the story is a real one.
+Names and places in this recounting have been changed, but the story is a real one.